Guides

 name: Update flake.lock and diff all hosts

-runs-on: nixos-builder # A native NixOS runner — leverages the host Nix store as cache.
+runs-on: nixos-builder # A native NixOS runner — leverages the host Nix store.

 steps:

-# Write the deploy key to a temp file so git can push branches
+# Write the deploy key so git can push branches and sign commits.

 - name: Configure SSH key for git push and commit signing